Two Car

 Two Car (つうかあ, Tsūkaa), also called Two Car: Racing Sidecar, is a Japanese anime television series about motorcycle sidecar racing, created by Silver Link as their 10th anniversary project.
 It aired from October 7 to December 23, 2017.

 Plot

 The story follows Yuri Miyata and Megumi Meguro, a pair of sidecar racing team members living on Miyake Island, where they take on other rival motorcycle sidecar teams.

 Characters

-Betty and Tina Birchall

 Siblings from the Isle of Man's racing circuit.

 Media

 Manga

 A spin-off manga titled Two Car Everyday, written by dōjinshi artist Eromane, was serialized in Media Factory's Monthly Comic Alive from September 9, 2017, to January 27, 2018.
 A main manga adaptation was serialized in Kadokawa's ComicWalker website from October 2017 to May 2018.